-This research was part of the long-term Walker Branch Watershed project and supported by the U.S. Department of Energy’s Office of Science, Biological and Environmental Research.
-Oak Ridge National Laboratory is managed by UT-Battelle, LLC, for the U.S. Department of Energy under contract DE-AC05-00OR22725.
-We thank T.V.
-Royer for partial laboratory support and we thank Indiana University’s School of Public and Environmental Affairs for supporting LTJ’s time.
+This research was part of the long-term Walker Branch Watershed project at Oak Ridge National Laboratory (ORNL) and supported by the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science.
+ORNL is managed by UT-Battelle, LLC, for DOE under Contract No. DE-AC05-00OR22725.
+Appreciation is extended to T.V.
+Royer for partial laboratory support and to Indiana University’s School of Public and Environmental Affairs for supporting LTJ’s time.

 Griffiths, N.A., and L.T Johnson.
 “Influence of dual nitrogen and phosphorus additions on nutrient uptake and saturation kinetics in a forested headwater stream.”
-Freshwater Science 37, 810–825 (2018).
+Freshwater Science 37(4), 810–825 (2018).
 [DOI:10.1086/700700]

 Data citation: Griffiths, N.A., and L.T.
 Johnson.
 2018.
 Walker Branch Watershed: Effect of Dual Nitrogen and Phosphorus Additions on Nutrient Uptake and Saturation Kinetics, 2011–2012.
 Carbon Dioxide Information Analysis Center, Oak Ridge National Laboratory, U.S. Department of Energy, Oak Ridge, Tennessee, U.S.A.
 [DOI:10.25581/ornlsfa.015/1484490]

 Data are available on the ORNL TES SFA website: https://tes-sfa.ornl.gov/node/80#WBW_new

 SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER